 Beyond just the physical impact, alcohol abuse can ruin relationships.
 It can also end careers, and it can lead to serious financial ruin.

 Consistent alcohol abuse can also graduate into an addiction.
-An alcohol addiction can mean a lifelong struggle.
+Alcoholaddiction can mean a lifelong struggle.
 While many factors can lead to alcoholism, the risk is real for anyone who drinks.

-At Memphis Recovery Center, our adult treatment program includes:
+At Memphis Recovery Centers, our treatment program includes:

 - Dual diagnosis and trauma therapy

 In many ways, alcohol is a drug.
-Fortunately, Memphis Recovery Center in Memphis, Tennessee can help.
-Call 866-304-8254 to learn more about the treatment plan that can help you achieve lifelong sobriety and recovery.
+Fortunately, Memphis Recovery Centers in Memphis, Tennessee can help.
+Contact us by calling 901-272-7751 to learn more about the treatment plan that can help you achieve lifelong sobriety and recovery.